-- 1. Pictorial resources showing the most common and most significant weaknesses that increase the chance of poor water quality leading to people becoming sick or running out of water, and also good practices in water and sanitation systems e.g. washing hands, contaminated catchment area, animals around tapstands, drought, flooding, cyclone, volcano and climate change. - A sanitary survey checklist, which provides a more standardised way of looking for strengths and weaknesses in the water and sanitation system.
+- 1. Pictorial resources showing the most common and most significant weaknesses that increase the chance of poor water quality leading to people becoming sick or running out of water, and also good practices in a water and sanitation systems. - A sanitary survey checklist, which provides a more standardised way of looking for strengths and weaknesses in the water and sanitation system.
 A caution that many sanitary survey forms are limited in scope because they purposefully restrict the number of questions, and if used as the primary risk assessment tool can miss important risks.